SE-TINF22B6/CookPit/srs.md

 # CookPit
 ## Software Requirements Specification
-> This template is a simplified version based on the documentation templates from IBM Rational Unified Process (RUP).
 ### 1. Introduction
 #### 1.1 Overview
 In this Software Requirements Specification (SRS) document, we describe the details of the functional and non-functional prerequisites for the development of a captivating and highly interactive recipes website.
 The platform is designed with a multifaceted purpose, aiming to empower users to explore, discover, and archive a diverse array of culinary delights.